Picking a Pain Reliever: Which One Should You Take?

 Acetaminophen has virtually no side effects when taken at recommended doses.
 However, it can cause serious complications, like liver damage, when taken in excess.
-It is important to remember that several prescription type pain relievers contain acetaminophen as one of the ingredients.
-One needs to be aware of this, as taking these in high number or taking them with acetaminophen may lead to overdose.
-Moreover, when taken along with alcohol, acetaminophen increases the risk of liver damage.
+It is important to remember that several prescription pain relievers contain acetaminophen as one of the ingredients.
+Taking these in high number or taking them with acetaminophen may lead to overdose.
+Also, when taken along with alcohol, acetaminophen increases the risk of liver damage.
 This includes taking the drug the morning after a night of heavy drinking.

 Acetaminophen is the pain reliever and fever reducer of choice for children and pregnant and breastfeeding women.
 It does not cause stomach upset or increase the risk of Reye’s syndrome .
 But, there are some studies that suggest an increase risk of developing asthma in people who take acetaminophen.